Portrait of Francesco d'Este: Identity of sitter

 The paintings of the Early Netherlandish masters fell out of fashion after the 16th century, and many disappeared from record only to re-emerge in the 19th century.
 This work was lost until sometime in the late 1800s when it came into the collection of Sir Audley Neeld.
 There was much speculation as to the identity of the sitter; he was early identified as a member of the d'Este family from the crest shown on the back of the panel.
 In the early 20th-century, he was thought to be Francesco's father Leonello, based on similarities to the subject of a portrait of Pisanello.
 Leonello would have been around 42 at the time and died from a cranial abscess the following year.

 Leonello D'Este portrayed by Pisanello. van der Weyden was for a period the highest placed artist at the Ferrarese court.

-At another the time the panel was titled Portrait of a Goldsmith, presumably based on a misunderstanding of the significance of the hammer held in d'Este's right hand.
+At another time the panel was titled Portrait of a Goldsmith, presumably based on a misunderstanding of the significance of the hammer held in d'Este's right hand.
 Francesco's identity as sitter was established in 1939–40 by the art historian Ernst Kantorowicz.
 His representation here bears striking resemblance to a documented contemporary portrait found in a piece of iconography in Rome, as well as to an attributed portrait in the National Gallery of Art, Washington.

 Francesco d'Este was the bastard son of the highly placed Lionello of Meliaduse d'Este, a marquis of Ferrara, Duke of Modena and Reggio Emilia, and the illegitimate son of Niccolò d'Este III.
 Francesco spent most of his life as a military officer in the Netherlands.
 However he returned to Italy several times, usually as a Burgundian ambassador.
 He was sent by his father to the Burgundian court in 1444 to be raised and educated with Charles the Bold, and later given the title "Marquis of Ferrara".
 It is possible Francesco was killed in 1476 at the Grandson battlefield near Courcelles, in today's Belgium.
 His identity is established through the coat of arms shown on the reverse of the panel and through the inscription Francisque, also on the reverse.